Skip to main content

 How does MedPrecision handle Centennial Care 2.0 MCO billing in New Mexico?

 We have deep experience billing New Mexico's Centennial Care 2.0 managed care organizations, including Blue Cross Blue Shield of New Mexico, Presbyterian Health Plan, and Western Sky Community Care.
-Our team understands each MCO's authorization workflows, covered benefit nuances, and claims submission requirements to maximize your reimbursements and minimize denials.
+Our team understands each MCO's authorization workflows, covered benefit nuances, and claims submission requirements to raise your reimbursement and minimize denials.

 Can MedPrecision handle tribal health and IHS billing in New Mexico?